rahimnagori/react-journey/README.md

 - On every user action or change in any state variable, React tries to find out the difference between old virtual DOM and new virtual DOM and if there is a change, actual DOM is updated.
 - This algorithm is known as React Fiber.

+## Monolith Architecture

+- A single project consist of: API, UI, Auth, DB etc.
+- A single change in the project require a complete build and deployment of the whole project.

+## Microservices Architecture

+- Different service for different job like: BackEnd, UI, Auth, DB etc. forms a microservices architecture.
+- Consist of different service for different operation / task.
+- This is called separation of concerns and it follows single responsibility principle.
+- With Microservices architecture, teams can work independently.
+- All these services talk to each other.
+- Every microservice can have their own programming language.
+- All the service can run on different port.

+## Two ways to make an API call.

+- Page loading -> API call (take some time 500ms) -> API Response -> Render the page.
+- Page loading -> Render the Page -> API call -> API response -> Re-render the page.
+- Second approach is a better approach and gives a better UX.
+- In first approach, page seems frozen for some time.